Ranaviveksingh/Hands-on-Git/exercises/Exercise8-ForksAndRemoteRepos.md

 upstream	git@github.com:nnja/advanced-git-exercises.git (push)
 ```

 There, now we should have our two remotes set up.
-This will allow us to push and pull changes to our personal fork, `origin`, while also allowing us to pull in changes from Nina's `upstream` version of the repo.
+This will allow us to push and pull changes to our personal fork, `origin`, while also allowing us to pull in changes from Owner's `upstream` version of the repo.

 ### Step 3 - Pull with Rebase
 We should already be familiar with merging commits from a remote repo, but let's take a look at a handy option for pulling - `git pull --rebase`.
 As you might expect, this pulls down the changes from a remote, but instead of merging them, it rebases - any changes you've made are replayed on top of the remote's changes.
 This is especially useful if you're working on a continually changing codebase and don't want lots of unsightly merge commits in your history.